-Since the Au-Au top energy measurements requires on the order of 20 weeks of running it is our preference to utilize all of Run IV for this purpose.
-Should funding allow for additional running in FY04, the collaboration's preference is for a lower energy Au run since it involves the smallest 'cost' in terms of switch over time.
+Since the Au-Au top energy measurements requires in the order of 20 weeks of running it is our preference to utilize all of run 4 for this purpose.
+Should funding allow for additional running in FY04, the collaboration prefer to schedule a lower energy Au run since it involves the smallest 'cost' in terms of switch over time.

-We want to comment too on the BRAHMS Heavy-ion program in relation to the overall Spin program that is being developed at RHIC, primarily a PHENIX and STAR effort.
-We understand that machine development time is needed to make this endeavor successful.
-Should it be determined that a p-p beam commissioning period will take place at the end of Run IV as requested by T.Roser, we would like to take this opportunity to have a short run of \sim 1 week for BRAHMS to perform the first measurement of Ann for π^+ at $x_F \sim .27$, as outlined in the request.
+We want to comment too on the Brahms Heavy Ion program in relation to the overall Spin program that is being developed at RHIC, primarily a Phenix and Star effort.
+We understand that machine development time I needed to make this endeavor successful.
+Should it be determined that a pp beam commissioning will take place at the end of run-4 as requested by T.Roser, we will like to make clear that this offers an opportunity for a short run for Brahms to perform the first measurement of Ann for π + at xF ~.25 as outlined in the request for ~1 week.
+The

-Run IV 2 Au-Au 200 GeV 19
+Run-4 Au-Au 200 GeV 19

-Run V Fe-Fe 200 GeV 8
+Run-5 FeFe 200 GeV 8

-p-p 200 GeV survey 2
+pp 200 GeV survey 2

-p-p 200 GeV transverse An 2
+pp 200 GeV transverse An 2

-Run VI Au-Au 63 GeV 6
+Run-6 Au-Au 63 GeV 6

-Au-Au 200 GeV 5
+AuAu 200 GeV 5

-p-p 200 GeV transverse An 4
+pp 200 GeV transverse An 4